 - Q. 2 What do you think it means that Stephen's "face was like the face of an angel"?

 New International Version (NIV) [View it in a different version by clicking here; also listen to chapter 6.]

-† Watch this "Visual Bible" video clip: Acts 5:26–7:22, starring Bruce Marchiano as Jesus, James Brolin as Simon Peter, Harry O. Arnold as Saul/Paul, and Dean Jones as Luke.
+† Watch this video clip of Acts 5:26–7:22, starring Bruce Marchiano as Jesus, James Brolin as Simon Peter, Harry O. Arnold as Saul/Paul, and Dean Jones as Luke.